MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 - The storage account for the reference architecture is contained in a dedicated resource group.
 You can isolate each storage account in a different resource group for more granular permission control.
 - Azure storage services for the reference architecture are contained within a dedicated storage account.
 You can have one storage account for each type of storage workload.
-- For a broader look at the reference architecture, see [Overview-Secure Azure infrastructure with Zero Trust](azure-infrastructure-overview.md).
+- For a broader look at the reference architecture, see [Overview-Apply Zero Trust principles to Azure infrastructure](azure-infrastructure-overview.md).

 The illustration doesn't show Azure Queues and Azure Tables.
 Use the guidance in this article to secure these resources.